Covert Communication over Adversarially Jammed Channels: Main Results

 \section{Main Results}

 We now summarize the main contributions of this work.
 There are at least two types of estimators and jamming functions James can use, each of which results in a non-trivial restriction on the reliable and covert throughput obtainable from Alice to Bob.
-Perhaps surprisingly, there is a unified achievability scheme that Alice and Bob can use that meets these constraints for a wide range of parameters of interest, and thereby shows that these types of estimators/jamming functions are in some sense optimal from James' perspective. \\ $\bullet$ {\bf Weight-detector:} This estimator (with computational complexity ${\cal O}(n)$) merely computes the Hamming weight of the observed $\Z$, and if this is significantly higher than expected ($qn+c_t\sqrt{n}$ for some constant $c_t$), then James estimates\footnote{Even though this estimator is a sub-optimal proxy to the Hypothesis-testing estimator, it has been shown in~\cite{CheBJ:13,7407378} to be ``good enough'' from James' perspective, in the sense that it constrains Alice's throughput to the same extent as does the Hypothesis-testing estimator, which is known~\cite{neyman1992problem} to be optimal.} $\widehat{T}=1$. \\ $\bullet$ {\bf Hypothesis-testing estimator:} James first computes two distributions $Q_0(\Z)$ and $Q_1(\Z)$, which respectively correspond to the distributions of $\Z$ when $T = 0$ and $T = 1$.
-This (optimal) estimator $\Phi^\ast$ outputs $\widehat{T}=1$ if $Q_1(\z) \ge Q_0(\z)$, and outputs $\widehat{T}=0$ if $Q_0(\z) > Q_1(\z)$.
-Note that this estimator potentially has computational complexity $\exp(n)$ for James.\\ $\bullet$ {\bf Oblivious jamming:} This jamming strategy ignores James' channel observations $\Z$, and chooses $\mathbf{S}$ as a binary addition of multiple (at most ${\cal O}(\sqrt{n})$) codewords from the codebook.
-Since Bob's observation is a sum of Alice's transmission $\X$ and James' jamming vector $\mathbf{S}$, this jamming strategy attempts to confuse Bob as to what Alice truly transmitted.
-Note that this jamming strategy can be implemented by James causally, with computational complexity at most $\sqrt{n}$ times the computational complexity of Alice's encoder.
-This converse is presented in Theorem~\ref{thm:converse1}.\\ $\bullet$ {\bf Myopic jamming:} In this jamming strategy, even if Alice's transmission is covert and hence James is unsure whether or not Alice is active, James nonetheless uses his observations in $\Z$ to guess which channel uses correspond to potential $1$’s in Alice’s transmitted codeword if she indeed is active.
-He then preferentially flips these bits --- specifically, if $Z_i =1$ then he flips the corresponding $X_i$ with probability about $p/q$, but if $Z_i = 0$ he does not flip $X_i$.
-Note that this jamming strategy can be implemented by James causally, with computational complexity linear in $n$.
-This converse is presented in Theorem~\ref{thm:upperbound}.
+Perhaps surprisingly, there is a unified achievability scheme that Alice and Bob can use that meets these constraints for a wide range of parameters of interest, and thereby shows that these types of estimators/jamming functions are in some sense optimal from James' perspective. \begin{itemize} \item \textbf{Weight-detector:} This estimator (with computational complexity ${\cal O}(n)$) merely computes the Hamming weight of the observed $\Z$, and if this is significantly higher than expected ($qn+c_t\sqrt{n}$ for some constant $c_t$), then James estimates\footnote{Even though this estimator is a sub-optimal proxy to the Hypothesis-testing estimator, it has been shown in~\cite{CheBJ:13,7407378} to be ``good enough'' from James' perspective, in the sense that it constrains Alice's throughput to the same extent as does the Hypothesis-testing estimator, which is known~\cite{neyman1992problem} to be optimal.} $\widehat{T}=1$.